nichobi/scalarr/README.md

   * `series` - View a series in your library and its seasons/episodes
   * `import` - Automatically import any video files in the selected path
   * `exit` - Exit scalarr

+The wonderful logo and mascot were designed by [Harofax](https://github.com/harofax)